Air pollution: Health effects

 The share of total deaths from indoor air pollution, 2017.

 Air pollution is an important risk factor for various diseases, such as COPD (a common lung disease), stroke, heart disease, lung cancer, and pneumonia.
 Indoor air pollution is also associated with cataract.
+According to the WHO, 99% of the world's population lives in areas with air pollution that exceeds WHO recommended levels.
 Even at very low levels (under the World Health Organization recommended levels), fine particulates can continue to cause harm.
-However, according to the WHO, 99% of the world's population lives in areas with air pollution that exceeds WHO recommended levels.

 Pollutants strongly linked to ill health include particulate matter, carbon monoxide, nitrogen dioxide (NO_{2}), ozone (O_{3}), and sulfur dioxide (SO_{2}).
 Fine particulates are especially damaging, as they can enter the bloodstream via the lungs and reach other organs.
 Air pollution causes disease by driving inflammation and oxidative stress, suppressing the immune system, and by damaging DNA.

-People living in poverty, babies, and older people are also disproportionately affected by air pollution; pregnancy is also more risky when exposed to air pollution.
-Communities with a low socioeconomic status and minority groups are also more vulnerable to pollution than more privileged communities.
+People living in poverty, babies, and older people are disproportionately affected by air pollution; pregnancy is also more risky when exposed to air pollution.
+Communities with a low socioeconomic status and minority groups are more vulnerable to pollution than more privileged communities.
 Lower-income groups might for instance have less access to healthcare.

 Mortality

 Estimates of yearly deaths from air pollution range from 6.7 million to 8.8 million.
 In comparison, war caused 50,000 yearly deaths and terrorism 25,000.

 Deaths in 2021 from air pollution per 100,000 inhabitants (IHME).

 Estimates of deaths due to air pollution vary.
 The 2024 Global Burden of Disease Study estimates that air pollution contributed to 8.1 million deaths in 2021, which is more than 1 in 8 deaths.
-Outdoor particulate pollution (PM_{2.5}) was the largest cause of death (4.7 million), followed by indoor air pollution (3.1 million) and ozone (0.5 million).
+Outdoor particulate pollution (PM_{2.5}) was the largest cause of death (4.7 million), followed by indoor particulate pollution (3.1 million) and ozone (0.5 million).

 The World Health Organization estimates that 6.7 million people die from air pollution each year, 4.2 million due to outdoor air pollution.
 Roughly 68% of outdoor air pollution-related premature deaths were due to coronary heart disease and stroke, 14% due to COPD, and 14% due to lung infections (lower respiratory tract infections).

-A study published in 2019 estimated that, for 2015, the number was around 8.8 million, with 5.5 million of these premature deaths due to air pollution from human sources.
+A study published in 2019 estimated that, for 2015, the number was about 8.8 million, with 5.5 million of these premature deaths due to air pollution from human sources.
 The global mean loss of life expectancy from air pollution in 2015 was 2.9 years, substantially more than, for example, 0.3 years from all forms of direct violence.